Signed in as:

 So now you can add a space with out creating stress to the hive. you can take honey with 0% inmpact on their abuility to over winter.
 You only have to visit the hive once a year, or twice if you use a bee-door.

-So you put the HONEY BOX ON in spring, and this is a honeybox not a super.
+So you put the HONEY BOX ON in spring, and this is a honey box, not a super.

-OR
+OR another option..

 You can take the honey box off and place a bee door between the hive and the honey box.
-Come back a week later and you can remove the honey box with no bees inside.
+Come back in a week and you can remove the honey box with no bees inside.

 AND WE ARE NOT APIARISTS!!